Due to the Corona crisis, the summer school is shifted. Potential time slot for the workshop is late summer

 Highly detailed simulations of cardiac function have become feasible, but performing such simulations remains a highly non-trivial problem, as complex workflows have to be employed to build, parameterize and execute simulations.
-The main focus of the 3rd openCARP Summer school on Computational Modeling of Cardiac Electrophysiology (May 13-15 2020, Freiburg Germany) is to provide an overview of the current state-of-the-art in modeling cardiac electrophysiology, and to introduce and provide basic training for solving cardiac electrophysiology problems using the freely available modeling environment openCARP.
+The main focus of the 3rd openCARP Summer school on Computational Modeling of Cardiac Electrophysiology (Shifted to late summer 2020, Freiburg Germany) is to provide an overview of the current state-of-the-art in modeling cardiac electrophysiology, and to introduce and provide basic training for solving cardiac electrophysiology problems using the freely available modeling environment openCARP.

 The Summer School addresses researchers at all career levels (PhD students, postdoctoral researchers, senior scientists) in academia and industry with research interests in computational modeling of cardiac electrophysiology.